raycast/extensions/extensions/openai-gpt/README.md

 You can set different parameters for the AI model:

-`AI Model`: type of the model you want to use. `text-davinci-003` is the most powerful one for now.
+`AI Model`: type of the model you want to use. `gpt-4` is the most powerful one for now, but `gpt-3.5-turbo` is cheaper, faster, and almost as capable.

 `Temperature`: controls randomness of the AI model.
 The lower it is, the less random (and "creative") the results will be.